 Kennebunk Savings Rescue Run: Race for Marine Mammals

 Thank you to all particpants, sponsors, and volunteers for helping to make the race a huge success this year!

 For complete race results, click here.April 25, 2015

 The Rescue Run features a scenic, chip-timed 5k cross-country trail race and untimed walk through Odiorne Point State Park.
 The trail brings runners and walkers through the forest, by the rocky shore, on the sandy beach, and alongside historic military fortifications.
 Prizes are awarded to top finishers in different age and gender categories in the 5k race.
 Children, ages 12 and under, can participate in the Kids Fun Run 300 yard dash or a 1/2 run; every child wins a prize.
 After the run, the whole family can celebrate their accomplishments by enjoying music and festive healthy ocean activities.

 You can purchase raffle tickets at the admissions desk when you visit the Center, or learn more and purchase tickets online now.

 Sippin' for Seals

-For event photographs, visit our Marine Mammal Rescue facebook page photo album.
+For photographs of Sippin' for Seals 2015, visit our facebook page photo album.

-Kick back with your friends and family on Thursday evenings to enjoy some of the hottest bands in New England.
+Kick back with your family and friends on Thursday evenings in July to enjoy some of the hottest bands in New England.
 Just bring your blanket or chair, pack a picnic, or purchase freshly grilled fare, snacks, and beverages (including beer and wine) onsite.
 Whether you come to relax to a scenic sunset by the shore or dance the night away, you cannot beat the ocean view and feel-good atmosphere!
 And, you'll feel extra great knowing that proceeds from the concert series support our ocean education efforts.